 You are currently browsing the tag archive for the ‘relationships’ tag.

-Today is Valentine’s Day and this weekend I got to see empowering love in action.
+This weekend I got to see empowering love in action.
 Jim Savage is a therapist in Addison, TX who hosts a monthly meeting at the Dallas Recovery Center called the Artist’s Recovery Meeting.
 In typical 12 step fashion, the first part of the meeting includes a testimony from a local artist who is in recovery.
 The stories of metamorphosis from a raging alcoholic or addict to a recovered and contributing member of the arts community is as inspiring and beautiful as the art being displayed and performed.

 The second half of the meeting is an open forum for artists of all mediums and levels of ability to express themselves through their work.
 Music, poetry, painting, photography, and even a standup comedy routine were on the lineup.
 What struck me the most throughout the evening was the level of support, encouragement, and admiration for the artists, no matter what their stage of development.
 One member of the group had never done art before, but was so inspired from attending these monthly meetings that she decided to purchase a sketchbook of her own.
 That night she presented her drawings for the first time.
 She wanted to be involved.
 Share herself with us.
 Become a part of something bigger than herself.
 We were all impressed by her bravery, her openness, and her creativity.
 In return for what she shared, the group gave her praise, encouragement, and a challenge to keep drawing, keep sharing, and keep inspiring others through her personal and artist journey.